-- For Ben Hur, the comparison between the chariot race and the pod race are unmistakable.
+- For Ben Hur, the comparison between the chariot race and the pod race is unmistakable.

-- Dambusters features a bomb being landed in an impossible place, like Luke's Force inspired torpedo blast shot to destroy the Death Star.
+- The Dam Busters features a bomb being landed in an impossible place, like Luke's Force-inspired torpedo blast shot to destroy the Death Star.

 - One more Lawrence of Arabia reference was snuck into Attack of the Clones.
-That part where Padme and Anakin ‘walk and talk' is filmed in exactly the same place (Plaza de España in Seville) as to how the same scene happens in Lean's movie.
+That part where Padmé and Anakin “walk and talk” is filmed in exactly the same place (Plaza de España in Seville) as where a similar scene happens in Lean's movie.

-- The Seven Samurai (Kurosawa again) casts a long shadow over Star Wars – while it's arguable that the concept of Jedi came from John Carter of Mars, the way the Jedi carry themselves with a noble dignity arguably comes from this movie.
+- Seven Samurai (Kurosawa again) casts a large shadow over Star Wars – while it's arguable that the concept of Jedi came from John Carter of Mars, the way the Jedi carry themselves with a noble dignity arguably comes from this movie.

-- The Cantina scene in ANH was probably inspired by the events that happened in Rick's Cafe in Casablanca (and also that nick from Yojimbo).
-And Han Solo's use of ‘kid' when he talks to Luke is possibly borrowed straight from Humphrey Bogart's character.
+- The Cantina scene in A New Hope was probably inspired by the events that happened in Rick's Cafe in Casablanca (and also from Yojimbo).
+And Han Solo's use of “kid” when he talks to Luke is possibly borrowed straight from Humphrey Bogart's character.
 Speaking of Bogart, have you ever wondered how the Millenium Falcon got its name?